whales-collective/devduck-agents/README.md

 ### Configuration

-1. You need an Cerebras API Key: https://cloud.cerebras.ai/
+1. **You need a Cerebras API Key**: https://cloud.cerebras.ai/
 2. Create a `/agents/.env` file with the following content:

 ```env
 CEREBRAS_API_KEY=<your_cerebras_api_key>
 ```

+### ✋ All the prompts are define in the 🐙 compose file

 ### Start the services